Robert-96/rost/docs/source/advanced.rst

         )

-Then you can use them in your template as you would expect:
+Then you can use them in your templates as you would expect:

 .. code::